ludfjig/RasPass/README.md

 user has been authorized, they can use retrieve desired password through a companion GUI displayed on their computer.

+## Pico Development Setup
+In VSCode, configure `Pico` folder as `Pico W Go` project, and upload the project.

 ## Laptop GUI Companion
 Basic design idea for the companion GUI app: